 In addition to being environmentally friendly, bioremediation also makes it possible.
 Especially to clean up contamination in otherwise difficult-to-reach areas.
 Contaminated sites in cities or other urban areas are not good.
 For they don’t have a significant amount of excess space.

 It may be difficult, if not impossible, to remove soil or contaminated material and move it off site.

 Performing treatment in place may be the only viable option.

 Bioremediation is a viable option for many different types of contamination.
 For I mean two of the most common being petroleum products and chlorine compounds.
 Historically, gas stations, factories and dry-cleaning facilities.
 They were notorious sites for spills and dumping excess chemicals into the ground.

 Before new construction can take place on these sites, the contamination must be dealt with to the satisfaction of state and federal agencies.

 Unfortunately, bioremediation isn’t a viable option for all types of contamination at this point.
 Heavy metals, including cadmium and lead, aren’t easily broken down by microorganisms, even under ideal conditions.
 Future research may find more efficient organisms that can digest high volumes of heavy metals.
 Until that point, bioremediation isn’t the most suitable option.

-Nuclear waste is also unsuitable for bioremediation.
-The waste products from nuclear material are highly radioactive and harmful to the environment, even in small quantities.
-Nuclear waste products must be sequestered and allowed to decompose on their own.
-Future research may find microorganisms that can safely accelerate this process.
-Bioremediation offers an effective, environmentally friendly solution to reducing the cost of cleaning up environmental waste.
+In conclusion, nuclear waste is also unsuitable for bioremediation.
+Because the waste products from nuclear material are highly radioactive.
+As well as extemely harmful to the environment.
+I mean even in small quantities.
+Nuclear waste products must also be sequestered.
+We mean allowed to decompose on their own.
+Future research may find microorganisms to help.
+I mean that can safely accelerate this process.
+Bioremediation offers an effective, environmentally friendly solution.
+All to reducing the cost of cleaning up environmental waste.